 - Student Group Interview Day: Term 1 2020

 - Premier’s announcement ceremony for recipients: To be confirmed

 - Tour: An overseas study tour exploring Australian military service and culturally significant sites

 Step 1: A selection panel will judge your entry based on:

 - relation to the theme: 35%

 - quality of historical research: 35%

 Step 2: Finalists will be invited to an interview

 If your application is shortlisted, you’ll be asked to attend a group interview day.
 The group interview is a mandatory part of being able to participate in the study tour.
-The group interview day will be held on Tuesday 26 November 2019.

 For the group interview, you need to prepare: